-The number of people in the United States who get this cancer has gone down over the years.
-Experts think the decrease may be because people are eating less salted, cured, and smoked foods.
+The number of people in the United States who develop this cancer has decreased over the years.
+Experts think this decrease may be in part because people are eating less salted, cured, and smoked foods.

-You are more likely to get gastric cancer if you:
+You are more likely to be diagnosed with gastric cancer if you:

 Tests that can help diagnose gastric cancer include:

 Surgery to remove the stomach (gastrectomy) is the only treatment that can cure adenocarcinoma of the stomach.
 Radiation therapy and chemotherapy may help.
 Chemotherapy and radiation therapy after surgery may improve the chance of a cure.

 For people who cannot have surgery, chemotherapy or radiation may improve symptoms and may prolong survival, but will likely not cure the cancer.
 For some people, a surgical bypass procedure may relieve symptoms.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.